-A sectioned side view of the MOSFIRE instrument in the preliminary design stage is shown in Figure 1.
+A sectioned side view of the MOSFIRE instrument in at the end of the detailed design stage is shown in Figure 1.
 MOSFIRE is designed for mounting at the Cassegrain position of the Keck I telescope.
 This focal station imposes strict envelope requirements as well as requirements to cope with varying gravity vectors during operation.
 The Cassegrain position also requires that the instrument meet specific weight and balance requirements and provide definition points compatible with the existing defining points used for the LRIS instrument on Keck I.